Iran's late president Raisi laid to rest in home city of Mashhad

 - Oops!Something went wrong.Please try again later.

-Iran's late president Ebrahim Raisi, who died in a helicopter crash at the weekend, was laid to rest in his home city of Mashhad on Thursday.
+Iran's late president Ebrahim Raisi, who died in a helicopter crash last weekend, was laid to rest in his home city of Mashhad on Thursday.

 Raisi was buried next to the mausoleum of the eighth Shiite Imam Reza in Mashhad, state broadcaster IRIB reported.
 It is considered the most important Shia shrine in Iran.

 Three million people attended the funeral ceremony in Mashhad, according to the state news agency IRNA.
-There were no independent estimates.
+There were no independent estimates of the size of the crowd.

-Raisi, foreign minister Hossein Amirabdollahian and seven other occupants were killed in a helicopter crash in the north-west of the country on Sunday.
-Amirabdollahian was buried in the capital Tehran on Thursday.
+Raisi and his foreign minister Hossein Amirabdollahian were among those killed in the helicopter crash in the north-west of the country on Sunday.

+Amirabdollahian's funeral took place on Thursday in Tehran.
+The Iranian state news agency ISNA said the burial was held in the Shah Abdol-Azim Shrine in the south of the capital.

 Prior to this, there was another state-organized funeral service for the president in his home region of Khorasan, where tens of thousands took part.